GFaure9/yaml-ML/examples/usage_example/README.md

       fit_intercept: yes
 ```

-Note that it must be written whether you want to train a model for a regression
+Note that you must specify whether you want to train a model for a regression task
-task (key-word `regression`) or a classification task (key-word `classification`).
+(keyword: `regression`) or a classification task (keyword: `classification`).
-In particular, this is important for methods that can be used for both (Decision Trees,
+This is particularly important for methods that can be used for both, such as
-Random Forests, K-Nearest Neighbours...).
+Decision Trees, Random Forests, and K-Nearest Neighbors.

 ### Step 4
 Finally, we want to indicate which evaluation score(s) to compute on the test dataset with